f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/165.png

-The retrieved CNAME will stored as a variables and will also be used to update the DNS settings:
+The retrieved CNAME will be stored as a variable and will also be used to update the DNS settings:

 .. figure:: _figures/166.png